Phoenix Raceway: Fletcher and Wood years

 By early May 1976, numerous offers to purchase the facility were made, including an offer from an unspecified buyer for $200,000 and another $375,000 offer from a group led by Bill Moore.
 However, all were either withdrawn by prospective buyers or rejected by the court.
 After rejecting another offer of $280,000, Davis gave control of the facility to lienholders Nancy Hogue and First Pennsylvania Bank, leaving an uncertain future for the facility despite a potential offer from J. C. Agajanian.
 However, on August 18, the Republic reported that a group led by Bob Fletcher, Tom Taber, and Bill Hardy bought the facility at an undisclosed price; it was later revealed to be "in the neighborhood of $400,000" according to Taber.
 With the purchase, the track's name was reverted to "Phoenix International Raceway", with the group promising renovations to existing grandstands, garages, and media centers alongside a wider variety of events.
 In 1977, the track's surface was repaved and completed by October of that year.
+In the same year, the first NASCAR-sanctioned race occurred at the facility, with Cale Yarborough winning a NASCAR Winston West Series (now known as the ARCA Menards West Series) event on November 27.
 The following year, the facility oversaw its sixth fatality, with driver Otis D. Hurley dying in a sports car crash during a practice session on the facility's road course.

 In 1980, under threats from the track's owners to permanently shut down PIR due to owner disputes, PIR general manager Dennis Wood and contractor Bill Krug signed a three-year lease to run the facility.
 In a 1998 interview, Wood admitted he had little income at the time and had only obtained the lease because "my only thought at the time was we can't shut PIR down".
 A year later, Wood alongside California businessman Warner W. Hodgdon bought the facility from Fletcher within the "seven-figure" price range.
 Hodgdon's ownership was short-lived; in January 1983, Wood bought Hodgdon's 75% share of ownership, stating that the two had "philosophical differences" over how to run the facility.
 Wood later added Fletcher back as a partner for $1 as a sign of gratitude for Fletcher's "friendship and kindness toward me over the years".
 In 1985, after an IndyCar race was cancelled due to concerns of a deteriorating track surface with a new IndyCar model, track officials approved a repave of the oval track.
 That same year, James Haynes died during the Copper World Classic, becoming the seventh fatality at the facility.